-The annual bonuses earned by our named executive officers are based on the base salary earned during fiscal year 2022, the achievement metrics described above, and timing of the Company's payroll and base salary increases.
-Based on the foregoing, the annual bonuses earned by our named executive officers for fiscal year 2022 are set forth in the following table:
+The annual bonuses earned by our named executive officers are based on the base salary earned during fiscal year 2023, the achievement metrics described above, and timing of the Company's payroll and base salary increases.
+Based on the foregoing, the annual bonuses earned by our named executive officers for fiscal year 2023 are set forth in the following table:

+Fiscal Year 2023 Annual

+Incentive Payout Percentage Fiscal Year 2023 Annual

-Name Fiscal Year 2022 Annual Incentive Payout Percentage (% of Target) Fiscal Year 2022 Annual Bonus (\$) (1)
+Name (% of Target) Bonus (\$) (1)(2)

-Rajeev Singh 82.15% 373,467
+Rajeev Singh 80.0% 400,000

-Stephen H. Barnes 82.15% 211,353
+Stephen H. Barnes 80.0% 224,000

-Robert Cavanaugh 82.15% 242,161
+Robert Cavanaugh 80.0% 246,000

-Michael Hilton 82.15% 210,004
+Michael Hilton 80.0% 193,538 (3)

-(1) The fiscal year 2022 annual bonus amounts are the product of (i) eligible base salary paid during fiscal year 2022 which are listed above in the table under the heading "Base Salary," (ii) total performance goal achievement of 82.15%, and (iii) the respective bonus target for each named executive officer.
+- (1) The fiscal year 2023 annual bonus amounts are the product of (i) eligible base salary paid during fiscal year 2023 which are listed above in the table heading "Base Salary," (ii) total performance goal achievement of 80.0%, and (iii) the respective bonus target for each named executive officer. - (2) In June 2022, the compensation committee determined that the first 25% of the fiscal 2023 annual incentive target for all employees', including our named executive officers', would be issued in the form of PSUs.
+The grant date fair value of these PSUs is included in the annual bonus amount for each named executive officer. - (3) Mr. Hilton remained eligible for the fiscal 2023 annual incentive payout in connection with his transition from executive officer to director.
+See "-Hilton Transition" below for further details.